 “Needless to say, that’s not something you can do in the long run,” said David John, a senior research fellow in retirement security and financial institutions at the Heritage Foundation.
 “For the most part, what you’re looking at is the question of what will happen 10 or 12 years from now, or maybe more.”

 Determining the outlook for most retirees will take time, depending on state law, future legislative decisions, and the performance of the markets.
-But given the volatility of the markets and the economy the past several years, John says there’s no avoiding the difficult choices some states are now starting to make.
-Whether it’s a combination of increasing the contributions workers make, changing the benefit structure, or changing the formula of cost-of-living increases, the state pension system 10 years from now won’t look anything like it does today, experts say.
+But given the volatility of the markets and the economy the past several years, John says there’s no avoiding making the difficult choices some states are now starting to make.
+Whether it’s a combination of increasing the contributions workers make, changing the benefit structure, or changing the formula of cost of living increases, the state pension system 10 years from now won’t look anything like it does today, experts say.

 The Truth About the State Pension Crisis; Separating economic myth from economic fact (Hawaii Reporter)